Stanley Black & Decker Inc at Raymond James Institutional Invest

 Samuel John Darkatsh - Raymond James & Associates, Inc., Research Division - Research Analyst

-Good morning.
+Good afternoon.
 I'm Sam Darkatsh.
-On behalf of Raymond James, I'd like to welcome you to the Stanley Black & Decker presentation for this morning.
-With us from the company Don Allan, Executive Vice President and Chief Financial Officer; as well as Dennis Lange, Vice President, Investor Relations.
+On behalf of Raymond James, we'd like to welcome you to the Stanley Black & Decker presentation.
+With us today from the company, Don Allan, Executive

-Don will be presenting, I think, your prepared remarks, you mentioned, are about 20 minutes or so.
-And then that should give us enough time, 10 minutes or so, for Q&A.

 Donald Allan - Stanley Black & Decker, Inc. - Executive VP & CFO

-Thanks, Sam.
-Good morning, everybody.
-So as Sam mentioned, I'd like to spend about 20 minutes or so going through a few pages around our company, Stanley Black & Decker.
+Thank you, Sam.
+Good afternoon, everybody.
+So as Sam said, I'd like to spend maybe 20 minutes going through a few slides, and then we'll open it up to Q&A.

-So to start with, just a little bit of overall summary of the structure and the makeup and the portfolio of Stanley Black & Decker.
-You can see that, clearly the largest part of ou
+So maybe just to start with a bit of a refresher on our company.
+And so last year, we were about $14.5 billion in revenue.
+Market cap as of today is just over $22 billion.
+And you can see our

 Stanley Black & Decker Inc at Raymond James Institutional Investors Conference Transcript